HelgeffegleH/AHK-misc./functions/dllcall_struct/readme.md

 ### `dllcall_struct(p*)`

-Paramters are the same as for the built-in function.
+Parameters are the same as for the built-in function.

 ### Pass struct by value